As global digitization accelerates, organizations realize the impending need to invest in digital advertising.

-With 2020 accelerating global digitization, organizations realize the impending need to invest in digital advertising.
-Back in 2018, the total national ad spend exceeded $125 billion – and it is predicted to increase further.
+In 2018, the total national ad spend exceeded $125 billion – and it is predicted to continue to rise YOY:

 So, how do you know if the money you’re investing is generating revenue or not?